JuanRubi/Demo/README.md

-# Portfolio Demo
+# Portfolio Description

-This repository contatins my portfolio.
-I have only created the home page and the about me page.
+This contatins my portfolio (a work in progress).
+I have only created the Home page and the About Me page.
 The image links in the home page are not linked to projects yet.

-## Modification

-I have now accessed this repository using VScode and added the code files of my portfolio.

-## Learning Git Branch
+## Update

-This modification was to show how Git branching works.
+I haved added working links to social media in the About page to GitHub and LinkedIn.